 Azure Storage provides a comprehensive set of security capabilities that together enable developers to build secure applications:

-- All data written to Azure Storage is automatically encrypted using Storage Service Encryption (SSE).
+- All data (including metadata) written to Azure Storage is automatically encrypted using Storage Service Encryption (SSE).
 For more information, see Announcing Default Encryption for Azure Blobs, Files, Table and Queue Storage.

 - Azure Active Directory (Azure AD) and Role-Based Access Control (RBAC) are supported for Azure Storage for both resource management operations and data operations, as follows: